lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

-In case when the unique completion is not possible, GAP will try to perform
+In case when there is no unique completion, GAP will perform a
-partial completion, and pressing the Tab key second time will display all possible
+partial completion, and pressing the `<Tab>` key a second time will display all possible
 completions of the identifier.
 Try, for example, to enter `GroupHomomorphismByImages`
 or `NaturalHomomorphismByNormalSubgroup` using completion.

+> ## Always use Tab completion
+>
+> * it will save you time
+>
+> * you will notice immediately whether you misspelled a name
+>
+{: .callout}

 The way functions are named in GAP will hopefully help you to memorize or even guess names
 of library functions.
 If a variable name consists of several words then the
-first letter of each word is capitalized (remember that GAP is case-sensitive!).
+first letter of each word is capitalized.
 Further details on naming conventions used in GAP are documented in the GAP
 manual [here](http://www.gap-system.org/Manuals/doc/ref/chap5.html#X81F732457F7BC851).
 Functions with names which are `ALL_CAPITAL_LETTERS` are internal functions not intended